 Update, 3/26/2018: On March 23, 2018 President Donald Trump signed a $1.3 trillion omnibus spending bill (H.R.
 1625 – Consolidated Appropriations Act, 2018) that provides $1.6 billion in new border security infrastructure, much of which is slated for the Rio Grande Valley.
 The bill exempts the Santa Ana NWR but threatens Lower Rio Grande Valley NWR properties as well as other protected areas with border wall construction.
 Section 230.(c) of the bill reads, “None of the funds provided in this or any other Act shall be obligated for construction of a border barrier in the Santa Ana National Wildlife Refuge.”

-Please stand with us against the proposed border wall in our Santa Ana National Wildlife Refuge.
+Please stand with us against the proposed border wall.

 Fact sheet on the wall proposed through Santa Ana NWR and its effects on the habitat and the regional economy.

 Template for a letter to urge decision-makers to reverse the rush to wall off the Refuge.

 8-minute video made at the time of the initial fence along the border.
 The video makes a plea and describes facts that are as relevant now as in 2005.
 7-minute video and article on the effect of U.S.-Mexico border fence on wildlife.